The 15 Best Customer Service Software Platforms for 2023

 Here’s the short version:

-- Understand the job you are trying to do.
+Understand the job you are trying to do.
 Are you building a high-touch, hand-holding service experience for a select group or a mass-volume, fast-turnover retail service?
-Different tools suit different environments.
+Different software solutions suit different environments.

 Remember that serving customers is the goal